Lovers rock: History

 South London trio Brown Sugar (including a young Caron Wheeler, later of Soul II Soul) pioneered a subgenre, 'conscious lovers', with songs such as "I'm in Love with a Dreadlocks" (1977) and "Black Pride".
 Others who released records in this subgenre included the Battersea singer Winsome and Kofi.
 Lovers rock became a staple of London's sound systems such as Chicken Hi-Fi, Success Sound, and Soferno B.

+Seminal punk-rock-reggae crossover band the Clash popularised the term 'Lovers Rock', introducing it to a wider mainstream audience, by including a song called "Lover's Rock" on their 1979 signature double LP, London Calling.

 Neil "Mad Professor" Fraser became a key lovers rock producer, working with Deborahe Glasgow, while Bovell produced one of the genre's biggest hits, Janet Kay's "Silly Games", which reached number 2 in the UK Singles Chart in 1979.
 Although noted for the preponderance and youth of its female exponents, the new style produced male stars as well, including Honey Boy Martin, Trevor Walters, Honey Boy, and Winston Reedy.
 The trend also saw the emergence of many male groups, including Tradition, The Investigators and the Birmingham group Beshara, who in 1981, had the emotive reggae chart hit "Men Cry Too".

 Subsequently, numerous well-established Jamaican acts attempted the new sound.
 Most successful among these were Gregory Isaacs, Dennis Brown, Sugar Minott, and later Freddie McGregor.
 Brown's "Money in My Pocket" (#14 in 1979) and Minott's "Good Thing Going" (#4 in 1981) were both successful hits on the UK Singles Chart.

 Other lovers rock singers were Junior Murvin, Beres Hammond, Horace Andy, Kofi, Sanchez, Samantha Rose, and Marcia Aitken.
-Maxi Priest gained lovers rock hits such as "Wild World"(1988) and "Close to You"(1990).

-Seminal punk/rock/ska/reggae crossover band the Clash popularised the term, introducing it to a wider mainstream audience, by including a song called "Lover's Rock" on their 1979 signature double LP, London Calling.

-The popularity of lovers rock continued through the next decade.
-In the 1980s, the Fashion label was successful with UK audiences, and the Revue label had a chart-topper in 1986 with Boris Gardiner's "I Wanna Wake Up with You".
-In the 1990s, artists such as Mike Anthony, Peter Hunnigale and Donna Marie enjoyed success with the genre, and several British stars performed at Reggae Sunsplash.